-We continue to learn and train with many renowned photographers including Stormy Solis, Twig & Olive, Elena S Blair, The Milky Way, Sandra Coan, Jackie Jean Photography and Little White Photography to name but a few.
+We continue to learn and train with many renowned photographers including Stormy Solis, Twig & Olive, Elena S Blair, The Milky Way, Sandra Coan, Jackie Jean Photography, Little White Photography and Ivan Weiss to name but a few.

 Our learning will never end as we strive to perfect our craft and make sure our clients get the very best!